 Measure and track the performance of your Gmail signature

-To see the reports on traffic coming from your email signature go to Acquisition > Campaigns > All Campaigns in your Google Analytics report.
+To see the reports on traffic coming from your email signature, whether using the software or custom coding your own HTML signature, go to Acquisition > Campaigns > All Campaigns in your Google Analytics report.